 Dave Fifer (Vice-Chair) (Parent Governor)

-I live in Great Wilbraham with my wife Rachel and our daughter Isabella who is currently a pupil at the school.
-We moved from the Ely area in 2018, though Rachel and I hark from Leicestershire originally.
+I live in Great Wilbraham with my wife and our daughter who is currently a pupil at the school.
+We moved from the Ely area in 2018, though my wife and I hark from Leicestershire originally.
 My university background was centred on Information Technology and later Design and Manufacture.
 Some of my working life has been in software design and digital media production.
 More recently I completed counselling courses with the Institute of Continuing Education.
 At home, I am lucky enough to be in a position to take on many of the care responsibilities and household duties.
 Cookery and photography are a couple of my passions along with DIY projects.
 I have had a very positive experience getting involved with the school through joining the PTFA and reading with pupils in class.
 I really look forward to gaining a deeper understanding of the school and how things operate behind the scenes.

 Alison Andrews (Parent Governor)

-I live in Great Wilbraham with my husband and children.
+I near Great Wilbraham with my husband and children.
 All my children have been or are pupils at Great Wilbraham Primary School, the eldest two have now moved on to secondary school and the younger three are currently in years 6, 3, & 1.
 I am a member of the PTFA and help run Weenie Warblers toddler group.
 I enjoy walking with my dog and family, especially if we can get somewhere with a few hills.
 I also like reading, playing and listening to music and, if I get the chance, a game of badminton.